LGI1/CASPR2-antibody encephalitis

 As this disease was only relatively recently described, there is still much to learn about what happens to patients in the long-term.

 Almost all patients make some improvements but very few patients are left with no residual problems after treatments.
-Patients are left with problems in memory, seizures and behaviour which may require medical and psychological input and, occasionally, may necessitate long-term placement in a home or other care facility.
+Patients are left with problems in memory, fatigue, seizures and behaviour which may require medical and psychological input and, occasionally, may necessitate long-term placement in a home or other care facility.
 Other patients may return to their previous functioning, including getting back to work, some months or years after treatment.
-The time to treatment with immunosuppressive drugs is the only known factor in determining outcome.
+The time to treatment with immunosuppressive drugs is the main observed factor in determining outcome.

 By Prof Sarosh Irani, University of Oxford and John Radcliffe Hospital, Oxford, UK and reviewed by Dr Sophie Binks, Autoimmune Neurology Group, Oxford, UK